mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

     }
 ```

-### Open Questions
+### Open Question

-- What if a DFSP has more than one receive currency?
-In a Smart Phones, I would expect a selection, but how would this work in USSD?
-- Extend that problem to consider a merchant account that can receive multiple currencies.
+- As we have considered a currency selection process we are not considering a merchant account that can receive multiple currencies, nor are we considering a consumer account that can send multiple currencies.
+Does this create an edge case?
-- In a retail transaction, a customer would see a price in a foreign currency - but we need to get that in to a USSD flow somehow, how does the consumer enter correct currency? (whatever is proposed needs to factor the above scenarios)

 ### Quotes